Andy Murray: 2010: Australian Open final

-2011: Consistency in slams and two more Masters
+2011: Consistency and two more Masters

-Murray and Laura Robson lost in the round-robin stage 2011 Hopman Cup, losing all three ties even though Murray won all of his singles matches.
-Then Murray, along with other stars such as Federer, Nadal, and Djokovic, participated in the Rally for Relief event to help raise money for the flood victims in Queensland.

-Seeded fifth in the 2011 Australian Open, Murray met former champion Novak Djokovic in the final and was defeated in straight sets.
+At the Australian Open, Murray met former champion Novak Djokovic in the final and was defeated in straight sets.
 In Rotterdam, he was defeated by Marcos Baghdatis in the first round.
 Murray reached the semi-finals of the doubles tournament with his brother Jamie.
 Murray lost to qualifiers in the first rounds at the Masters Series events in Indian Wells and Miami, after which he split with coach Àlex Corretja.

-Murray returned to form at the Monte-Carlo Rolex Masters, but lost to Nadal in the semi-finals.
-Murray sustained an elbow injury before the match and subsequently withdrew from the 2011 Barcelona Open Banco Sabadell due to the injury.
+Murray returned to form at Monte Carlo, but lost to Nadal in the semi-finals.
+Murray sustained an elbow injury before the match and subsequently withdrew from Barcelona due to the injury.
 Murray lost in the third round at the Mutua Madrileña Madrid Open, but made it to the semi-finals of the Rome Masters, where he lost to Novak Djokovic.

-At the French Open, Murray won two tough early matches, before losing in his first semi-final at Roland Garros, against Rafael Nadal.
+At the French Open, he lost in his first semi-final at Roland Garros, against Rafael Nadal.

 Murray defeated Jo-Wilfried Tsonga to win his second Queen's Club title.
 At Wimbledon, Murray lost in the semi-final to Nadal, despite taking the first set.
 At the Davis Cup tie between Great Britain and Luxembourg, Murray led the British team to victory.
 Murray was the two-time defending 2011 Rogers Cup champion, but lost in the second round to South African Kevin Anderson.
-However, the following week, he won the 2011 Western & Southern Open after Novak Djokovic retired due to injury.
-At the 2011 US Open, Murray battled from two sets down to win a five-set second-round encounter with Robin Haase, but lost in the semi-finals to Rafael Nadal in four sets.
+He won the 2011 Western & Southern Open after Novak Djokovic retired due to injury.
+At the US Open, Murray battled from two sets down to win a five-set second-round encounter with Robin Haase, but lost in the semi-finals to Rafael Nadal in four sets.
 This was the first time in his career that Andy had reached the quarter-finals, or better, at all four slams in a calendar year.